lizzieinvancouver/heattolerance/docs/_READMEheattolerance.txt

 What was submitted last?
 I downloaded 516527_Merrill_Manuscript.pdf from the Frontiers site and it looks to agree with manuscript.docx.
 That's my best guess as I have not heard from Nicole and can't tell from GitHub.

+On 16 October 2020

+I still could not figure out what (if anything) changed here, so I downloaded what we submitted (see docs/submitted) and worked from there on the next (and hopefully final) revision for reviewers.